omega-graphics/omega-gte-project/docs/OmegaSL.rst

 Syntax:
     StructDecl:
         Declares a data structure to be used on the cpu and the gpu unless declared internal (Struct suffixed with the keyword ``internal`` )
+        Internal structures require that all of their fields must annotated with attributes.
+(For optimal code generation of GLSL and HLSL)

         .. code-block:: omegasl